Step-Based Submittals

 • Keep the checkbox next to their name checked if their review is required; uncheck it if their review is optional.

-• Adjust the review period to fit your project timeline.
+• Adjust the review period to fit your project timeline, followed by Create.

 Difference Between ‘Reviewer’ and ‘Submitter’ Roles: